bellavanillo/Etsy-Clone/README.md

 1) App should have a tab to search for items or shops.
 2) App should have a tab to sell on Etsy, register, sign in, or view their cart.
 3) App should have a tabs to view jewelry & accessories, clothes & shoes, home & living, wedding & party, toys & entertainment, art & collectibles, craft supplies & tools, and vintage.
-4) App should display different items on home page.
+4) App should display different items to buy on home page.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.